dgkanatsios/AzureContainerInstancesManagement/README.md

 # AzureContainerInstancesManagement

 Manage Azure Container Instances using Azure Functions.
-We suppose that there is an external service that manages running instances (Container Groups) and schedules sessions on them.
+We suppose that there is an external service that manages running instances (Container Groups) and schedules sessions on them. `Sessions` could be anything that has a fixed lifetime, like multiplayer game sessions.

 ## Inspiration
 This project was heavily inspired by a similar project that deals with VMs called [AzureGameRoomsScaler](https://github.com/PoisonousJohn/AzureGameRoomsScaler).